About Panhellenic Recruitment Recommendations

 The recommendation needs to be from an alumna member of a particular sorority, not necessarily someone who went to Auburn.
 As long as she is a member of that sorority, it does not matter where she went to college.
-If you are not sure who to ask, here are some suggestions: your friends mother, your mother’s friends, teachers from your high school, friends from church and in the community, and checking with your friends who are also participating in recruitment.
+If you are not sure who to ask, here are some suggestions: your friend’s mother, your mother’s friends, teachers from your high school, friends from church and in the community, and check with your friends who are also participating in recruitment.
 You’ll be surprised to find out how many people you know that are sorority members and you just never knew it.
 Very often, the people who write you recommendations will know a few people in other sororities and help you get more recs.
-If someone you know is willing to write you a recommendation, but she is not quite sure how, encourage her to contact her local alumnae group, her sorority’s national headquarters, or to call the Greek Life Office (334-844-4600) and we will assist her.
+If someone you know is willing to write you a recommendation but is not quite sure how, encourage her to contact her local alumnae group, her sorority’s national headquarters, or to call the Greek Life Office (334-844-4600) and we will assist her.

 Can I make up my own letter and send it myself?

 No. Some people want to make sure that the sorority has their information and they think that sororities who don’t have their resume will not know about them.
 The sororities know about a potential member as soon as she registers.
 Her online registration form is a resume and that is what the sorority looks at.
 The resume a potential member makes helps the alumna who is filling out her recommendation form.
 The sorority does not need it.
 Only letters sent by actual members of the sorority are considered official recommendations.
 Letters from friends, teachers, or family members are not considered unless the author is a member of the sorority the letter is addressed to.